-Kudadoo Maldives offers an experience that makes everything under the moon available to you at any time and anywhere.
+Your truly fully-inclusive luxury that treads lightly Kudadoo Maldives private island offers a fully-inclusive experience that makes everything under the moon available to you at any time and anywhere.
 Bound to impress even the most discerning traveller, this private island has been designed for escapes from the confines of everyday life.
-Together with this architectural mastermind, Yuji Yamazaki, Kudadoo sets a new standard in sustainable luxury hospitality.
-We take great pride in the following accolades: The world's best Island resort 2019 by Luxury Travel Intelligence; Robb Report's Best Island Resort 2019 and Winner of the Prestigious 2019 Hospitality Design Award in the 'Sustainable Resort' Category.
+Moments of magnificence take the form of delightful culinary creations, unlimited leisure activities and wellness.
+Seize your days on this petite tropical island with the assistance of your personal butler who can help you curate the perfect holiday itinerary.
+Together with the architectural mastermind, yuji yamazaki, Kudadoo sets a new standard in sustainable luxury hospitality; we take great pride in the following accolades: the world’s best new luxury hotel for 2018 by luxury travel intelligence; Robb report’s best island resort 2019 and winner of the prestigious 2019 hospitality design award in the ‘sustainable resort’ category.
+Revel in luxury that treads lightly, on the Maldives’ only fully solar-powered private island.

 About this Destination